joshuaprince/MultiBingo-MC/web/backend/websockets_api.md

 `spaces` is a list of 25 Goal objects, each corresponding to a space on the board.
 Each Goal object consists of:
 - An `id` field, which corresponds to the goal ID in goals.xml.
-- A `position` field, which is an integer from 0 through 24 with the position of this goal on the board.
+- A `space_id` field, which uniquely identifies this space and must be used when the plugin wants to mark this space.
 - An optional `variables` object, which lists any variables present on this goal.
 - An optional `triggers` list, which describes any automated trigger criteria